Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: Open problems and subjects for future study

-In the smooth case one can prove that if $\pi_1 (M)$ is torsion-free and the Baum-Connes map $\mu_{{\rm max}}\co K_* (B\Gamma) \to K_* (C^*_{{\rm max}} \Gamma)$ is an isomorphism, then the Cheeger-Gromov rho invariant of a psc metric on a spin manifold $M$ of odd dimension must vanish.
-See \cite{MR2294190} and also \cite{BRoy} for a new proof based on the Higson-Roe analytic surgery sequence.
-Notice that this is a no-go result: the Cheeger-Gromov rho invariant for manifolds with fundamental group satisfying these conditions \emph{cannot} be used in order to distinguish metrics of psc (indeed, it is equal to $0$).
+In the smooth case one can prove that if $\pi_1 (M)$ is torsion-free and the Baum--Connes map $\mu_{{\rm max}}\co K_* (B\Gamma) \to K_* (C^*_{{\rm max}} \Gamma)$ is an isomorphism, then the Cheeger--Gromov rho invariant of a~{\psc} metric on a spin manifold $M$ of odd dimension must vanish.
+See~\cite{MR2294190} and also~\cite{BRoy} for a new proof based on the Higson--Roe analytic surgery sequence.
+Notice that this is a no-go result: the Cheeger--Gromov rho invariant for manifolds with fundamental group satisfying these conditions \emph{cannot} be used in order to distinguish metrics of psc (indeed, it is equal to $0$).

-Can one extend this vanishing result to $(L,G)$-pseudomanifolds and the Cheeger-Gromov rho invariant of a wedge metric?
+Can one extend this vanishing result to $(L,G)$-pseudomanifolds and the Cheeger--Gromov rho invariant of a wedge metric?

-A direct approach would build on the proof of Piazza-Schick in \cite{MR2294190}.
-A different route would use the results of the previous section \ref{subsec:rho}, the Benameur-Roy map $K_0 (D^*_\Gamma)\to \mathbb{R}$ of \cite{BRoy} and the exactness of the Higson-Roe analytic surgery sequence.
+A direct approach would build on the proof of Piazza--Schick in~\cite{MR2294190}.
+A different route would use the results~of the previous Section~\ref{subsec:rho}, the Benameur--Roy map $K_0 (D^*_\Gamma)\to \mathbb{R}$ of~\cite{BRoy} and the exactness of the Higson--Roe analytic surgery sequence.